rackerlabs/docs-cloud-rackconnect/api-docs/overview/additional-resources.rst

 Additional resources
 ~~~~~~~~~~~~~~~~~~~~

 We welcome feedback, comments, and bug reports.
-Visit the `Rackspace Product Feedback Forum`_
-to let us know what you think about Cloud Databases.

 Use the links below to learn more about the Rackspace RackConnect service and API.